 The shared nature of our sky presents great challenges since what we do to the sky in London or Beijing directly impacts the sky across the globe.

 We seek to build a global community.

-At Sky Day Project we see an exciting opportunity to build a global community around the idea that our sky is one shared space.
+At Sky Day we see an exciting opportunity to build a global community around the idea that our sky is one shared space.
 Climate change and poor air quality are global problems – problems whose solutions will require unprecedented levels of collaboration across borders and cultures.
 Through our imaginative initiatives we want to encourage participants to view themselves as members of a larger community, united in a common understanding that we must protect our sky.

 All our initiatives have art and science components.
-Sky Day Project stands at the intersection of art and science.
+Sky Day stands at the intersection of art and science.
 We seek artists, scientists and educators eager to collaborate on original initiatives that challenge us to think in new ways about our relationship to the sky.
 We encourage new thinking and new approaches to problem solving.